RBS CEO sees most misconduct issues dealt with in next 18 months

-LONDON, Sept 30 (Reuters) - Royal Bank of Scotland ’s Chief Executive Ross McEwan said that the bank should have dealt with most issues arising from past misconduct within the next 18 months.
+LONDON (Reuters) - Royal Bank of Scotland’s Chief Executive Ross McEwan said that the bank should have dealt with most issues arising from past misconduct within the next 18 months.

 “In the next 18 months past conduct issues should be substantially behind us,” he said at a conference in London hosted by Bank of America Merrill Lynch.